 Sample simulation graphs for the experiments summarized in Table 6.1 can be viewed in the PDF version of this draft.
-It can be found at

 Below are sample results for admission control experiments.
 Graphs a) and b) show results for a 155 Mbps link with the CBR voice, Poisson and Batch call arrival models respectively.
 Graphs c) and d) show results for an 155 Mbps link with on-off voice, Poisson and Batch arrival model respectively.
-Graph e) shows the results for a 1Gbps link with on-off-video traffic, Poisson call arrival model.
-All these results were obtained with min-marking-threshold = 5 ms, max-markingthreshold = 15 ms, virtual-queue-upper-limit=20ms.
+Graph e) shows the results for a 1Gbps